Dmitri Mendeleev: Activities beyond chemistry

 Beginning in the 1870s, he published widely beyond chemistry, looking at aspects of Russian industry, and technical issues in agricultural productivity.
 He explored demographic issues, sponsored studies of the Arctic Sea, tried to measure the efficacy of chemical fertilizers, and promoted the merchant navy.
 He was especially active in improving the Russian petroleum industry, making detailed comparisons with the more advanced industry in Pennsylvania.
 Although not well-grounded in economics, he had observed industry throughout his European travels, and in 1891 he helped convince the Ministry of Finance to impose temporary tariffs with the aim of fostering Russian infant industries.

-In 1890 he resigned his professorship at St. Petersburg University following a dispute with officials at the Ministry of Education over the treatment of university students.
+In 1889, he was elected as an honorary member of the Manchester Literary and Philosophical Society.
+The following year, 1890, he resigned his professorship at St. Petersburg University following a dispute with officials at the Ministry of Education over the treatment of university students.
 In 1892 he was appointed director of Russia's Central Bureau of Weights and Measures, and led the way to standardize fundamental prototypes and measurement procedures.
 He set up an inspection system, and introduced the metric system to Russia.

 He debated against the scientific claims of spiritualism, arguing that metaphysical idealism was no more than ignorant superstition.
 He bemoaned the widespread acceptance of spiritualism in Russian culture, and its negative effects on the study of science.